blossomz37/ffa-lab-4/README.md

-# Vendetta Protocol Fine-tuning Project
+# Writing Style Fine-tuning Project

-This repository contains tools for fine-tuning language models on the Vendetta Protocol series writing style.
-The project aims to create specialized models that can generate content matching the author's unique style, character voices, and narrative techniques.
+This repository contains tools for fine-tuning language models on your writing style.
+The project helps create specialized models that can generate content matching your preferred writing patterns for dialogue, narrative, and descriptive prose.

 ## Project Structure

-- `original documents/`: Source material from the Vendetta Protocol series
+- `original documents/`: Your source writing samples
 - `datasets/`: Contains fine-tuning datasets in JSONL format
-- `scripts/`: Python scripts for dataset preparation and fine-tuning
+- `scripts/`: Python scripts for dataset preparation
-- `prompts/`: Creative writing templates for content generation
+- `prompts/`: Creative writing templates and prompts
-- `output/`: Generated content and story drafts
+- `output/`: Generated content
 - `tools/`: Utility tools for working with the OpenAI API

 ## Getting Started